 This is important.

-Your ACC levy rate is charged based on the type of work you do - that’s because some industries are more high-risk than others.
+Your ACC Work levy rate is based on the type of work you do, because some industries are more high-risk than others.
 A skydiving instructor, for example, will have a higher levy rate than a bookkeeper.

-If you need to change your CU, you can find out your correct code on the Business Industry Classification Code website.
+If you need to change your CU, you can find the correct code using the Business Industry Classification Code website.

-If you’ve already received an invoice on an incorrect CU, then you will need to contact ACC to update your account to the correct code and wait for them to issue you with a credit before making payment to them for the remaining balance.
+If you’ve already received an invoice using the incorrect CU, you’ll need to contact ACC to update your account with the correct code.
+Wait for them to issue you a credit before paying the remaining balance.

 Understanding your ACC documents

 There are three types of documents you might receive from ACC depending on your ACC product and payment status.
-The documents are:
+These documents are:

 Understanding your ACC CoverPlus Invoice: